 - Do not submit an incomplete application.
 Even forgetting one part of a multi-part document will disqualify you.
 Do not fill in N/A or none.
 An incomplete application is as good as NO application.

 - When writing an essay, be sure to FOCUS your essay.
 If you are asked to write about one significant endeavor, do not write about several different endeavors.
 You may have a word limit – do not use it writing a small amount about a lot of things you did!
 Take one endeavor and show how you applied your education to benefit the school, community, or society.
-Show originality.
-Be Specific!
-Show how it is original.
+Show originality, and be specific - show how it is original.
 Show how you were creative.
 Show how you used your education.
 Show how you left an impact and how your school or community will be left better off once you are gone.

 - Review your transcript.
 Make sure you know how many credits you’ve completed, how many of those courses are remedial/developmental, your GPA, and number of withdrawals.
 Remember that in academically rigorous applications, withdrawals may count against you.
 Do not shy away from difficult courses, especially math and science as this may separate you from others.